bb-io/Phrase-TMS/README.md

 <!-- begin docs -->

-Phrase (previously Memsource) is a software as a service platform designed to automate and streamline translating and localizing digital products, such as web or mobile apps, websites, marketing content, etc. for international markets.
+Phrase TMS is a software as a service platform designed to automate and streamline translating and localizing digital products, such as web or mobile apps, websites, marketing content, etc. for international markets.

 ## Before setting up

 Before you can connect you need to make sure that:

-- You have a Phrase account on the instance you want to connect to.
+- You have a Phrase TMS account on the instance you want to connect to.
 - You have permission to create and modify Registered OAuth apps.
 - In Phrase go to Settings > Registered OAuth apps and click _New_.
 - Fill in any name and description.
 For Redirect URI fill in: `https://bridge.blackbird.io/api/AuthorizationCode` and click _Save_.